top of page

 Jeffrey Rosen

-Jeffrey Rosen, associate professor at George Washington University Law School, is Legal Affairs Editor of The New Republic and author of The Unwanted Gaze: The Destruction of Privacy in America (2000).
+Jeffrey Rosen, an associate professor at George Washington University Law School, is the legal affairs editor at The New Republic and author of The Unwanted Gaze: The Destruction of Privacy in America (2000).
 His essays and book reviews have appeared The New York Times Magazine and The New Yorker.

 Ralph M. Rosen

-Ralph M. Rosen is Rose Family Endowed Term professor in the Department of Classical Studies at the University of Pennsylvania.
-He is co-founder of the Penn-Leiden Colloquia on Ancient Values and co-editor of the five published volumes based on these events.
+Ralph M. Rosen is the Rose Family Endowed Term Professor in the Department of Classical Studies at the University of Pennsylvania.
+He is cofounder of the Penn-Leiden Colloquia on Ancient Values and coeditor of the five published volumes based on these events.
 His most recent book is Making Mockery: The Poetics of Ancient Satire (2007).

 Stanley Rosen

-Stanley Rosen is professor of philosophy and fellow, Institute for the Arts and Humanistic Studies, Pennsylvania State University.
+Stanley Rosen is a professor of philosophy and fellow at the Institute for the Arts and Humanistic Studies, Pennsylvania State University.
 His most recent book is The Limits of Analysis (1980).

 Pauline Vaillancourt Rosenau